How Can Stoicism Change Your Life in 10 Ways

 2. You’ll Let Go of Toxic Comparisons

 The world encourages comparison, but Stoicism says it’s futile.
-Epictetus reminds us, “Wealth consists not in having great possessions, but in having few wants.”
 Instead of measuring yourself against others, focus on your own progress and values.
-You can also learn more about controlling emotions and thoughts in our post about Stoic emotion control.
+You can learn more about managing thoughts and emotions in our post on Stoic emotion control.

 How to Apply: